HHS/TANF-app/docs/team-charter/team-meetings.md

 - For all recurring team meetings and standups use OFA WebEx in the invite.
 Zoom or Google Meet is okay for ad hoc conversations.
 - If you have background noise, mute your mic.
 - Try not to talk over others.
+- If you are creating a new meeting invite, please be explicit include an goal/outcome in the meeting invite.
+What do we hope to accomplish in that time?
+- OFA and Raft both use Outlook and 18F uses Google Calendar.
+Generally, cross-platform calendar invites work okay.
+However, if you modify an existing meeting--especially a recurring meeting--double check that the invitees got the update.

 # Recurring Meetings